- City Guides

 “Steampunk is what happens when goths discover brown.”
 This widely cited statement by author Jess Nevins demonstrates the degree to which steampunk is associated with a single color.
 Brown, including its many shades, is the color of leather, wood, and rust, as well as the sepia tones often seen in 19th century photographs.
 Combined with reddish-yellows that suggest brass, it’s the basis of many steampunk palettes and a strong visual cue for the steampunk aesthetic.

 Of course, steampunk imagery can include the full spectrum of reproducible colors, especially in the more-whimsical strains of the genre inspired by Art Nouveau and fantasy works such as Alice in Wonderland.
 But brown tends to dominate, as do other colors regarded as “warm,” such as yellows, reds, and oranges.
-You’re less likely to see cool colors such as blue and green, unless you’re viewing outdoor shots with blue sky and green landscaping.
+You’re less likely to see cool colors such as blue and green.

 That’s not just a subjective judgment, but one that can be demonstrated by applying some mad science and analyzing steampunk-themed images found online.
 In this article, I’ll examine colors in steampunk imagery in a more-or-less systematic way.
 I’ll also suggest tools you can use to build aesthetically pleasing steampunk palettes regardless of their “brownishness.”
 Such tools can be useful whether you want to stay within the traditional steampunk palette or break free.